sienaiwun/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingAmbientOcclusion/readme.md

                 //      Transition from higher LOD in previous frame

-### What's next
+### Potential improvements
-THere are multiple opportunities to improve the denoiser further both quality and performance wise
+There are multiple opportunities to improve the denoiser further both quality and performance wise
 Quality:
-* Denoiser
+* RTAO
+** Variable rate sampling.
+For example, adjust sampling depending on trpp of a pixel.
+Temporal reprojection can be run before current's frame AO raytracing and thus provide per pixel trpp.
 ** Use a better sampler that suffers less from sample clunking that's visible at raw visualition.
 For example [Correlated Multi-Jittered Sampling](http://graphics.pixar.com/library/MultiJitteredSampling/paper.pdf)
-*** There's a potential to detect undersampled parts of the hemisphere in accumulated samples over time, and use a progressive sampling technique.
+*** There's a potential to detect undersampled parts of the hemisphere in accumulated samples over time and improve coverage, and use a progressive sampling technique for better aggregated sample coverage.
+This could be extended in the spatial domain as well.
+* Denoiser
+** The denoising filter blurs more towards available/similar samples and overblurs when some side of the kernel is not applicable.
+For example, surface under a car tire, or ground under the corner of stairstep gets blurred more since the samples from the tire/steps don't apply and the result gets biased by the visible samples making those regions be brighter than they should.
 * Upsampling could be improved to find better candidates from low res inputs.
-Either by increasing the 2x2 sampling quad and/or improving the depth test to test against expected depth at the source low-res sample offset rather than using a blanket target depth +/- threshold.
+Either by increasing the 2x2 sampling quad and/or improving the depth test to be more strict by testing against expected depth at the source low-res sample offset instead of the current test target depth +/- threshold.

+### What's next